qtlunya/nosbreload/README.md

 This tweak simply replaces the `sbreload` binary with one that calls `killall -9 SpringBoard` instead, thereby avoiding the issue.
 You only need to do an `ldrestart` or `launchctl reboot userspace` once after installing this tweak, and then autofill should continue working through resprings.

-It is **not necessary** to install this if you're using Odyssey or odysseyra1n, just make sure to update to libhooker 1.2.4-1 or newer.
+It is **not necessary** to install this if you're using Odyssey or odysseyra1n, unless you just really want to see the respring logo all the time or use custom respring logos.
+Just make sure to update to libhooker 1.2.4-1 or newer.

 ## Notes